suhan-iii/project-personal-finance-assistant/README.md

    - Suggestions for budgeting improvements
    - Personalized financial tips

 5️⃣ Cross-platform sync — same data is accessible on Android and Web.
 📱 Usage
-bash
-Copy
-Edit
 # 1️⃣ Sign up / Log in securely with Firebase Authentication
 # 2️⃣ Add expenses with categories, amounts, and notes
 # 3️⃣ View dashboard with charts and category-wise spending